aioz-ai/air-blogs-cms/guides/computer-vision/video-category_part_5.md

 In the previous blog, we had an overview of deep learning-based approach for video classification task.
 In this blog, we will analysis about its development and summarize some important frameworks.

 ## Developments In Video Classification
-Table I categorizes existing video classification methods according to their operating principles.
+Figure 1 shows a summary of video classification approaches based on their working principle.

 ![Fig-1](https://vision.aioz.io/thumbnail/11765117e984422db48b/1024/part5-figure1.png)
 *<center>**Figure 1**: Summary of video classification approaches.</center>*